 Monfragüe in Extremadura created in 2007 and covering 18,396 h

-Although ruined and virtually nothing remains, the castle of Monfragüe is well woth a visit.
+Although ruined and virtually nothing remains standing, the castle of Monfragüe is well worth a visit.

 Tablas de Daimiel in Castile-La Mancha created in 1973 and covering 3,030 ha